Provider Resources

 Development of HIV disease encompasses the acquisition of Human Immunodeficiency Virus (HIV) infection leading to a patient to become HIV-seropositive or asymptomatic infection.
 Patients may remain with chronic infection and mostly asymptomatic for several years.

-Subsequent emergence of symptomatic HIV infection with clinical signs and symptoms leads to HIV disease and without antiretroviral treatment to the development of Acquired Immunodeficiency Syndrome (AIDS).
+Subsequent emergence of symptomatic HIV infection with clinical signs and symptoms leads to HIV disease and without antiretroviral treatment to the development of Advanced HIV, formerly known as Acquired Immunodeficiency Syndrome (AIDS).

-AIDS is defined as the depletion of CD4 T cell counts below 200 cells/µL and/or the presence of AIDS defining illnesses.
+Advanced HIV is defined as the depletion of CD4 T cell counts below 200 cells/µL and/or the presence of Advanced HIV defining illnesses.

 Related resources: